openid/AppAuth-Android/README.md

 this redirect URI.

-We recommend using a custom scheme based redirect URI (i.e. those of form "my.scheme:/path"), as this is the most widely supported across all versions of Android.
-It is strongly recommended to use "reverse domain name notation", which is a naming convention based on the domain name system, but where the domain components are reversed.
-For example, if the web domain for your service is "service.example.com", then the reverse domain name form to use for a custom scheme would be "com.example.service".
-This is also, typically, the convention used for the package name of your app, e.g. "com.example.app".
-As such, the package name for your app can often be used as a custom scheme - there are some exceptions, such as when the package name contains underscores, as these are not legal characters for URI schemes.
+We recommend using a custom scheme based redirect URI (i.e. those of form `my.scheme:/path`), as this is the most widely supported across all versions of Android.
+To avoid conflicts with other apps, it is recommended to configure a distinct scheme using "reverse domain name notation".
+This can either match your service web domain (in reverse) e.g. `com.example.service` or your package name `com.example.app` or be something completely new as long as it's distinct enough.
+Using the package name of your app is quite common but it's not always possible if it contains illegal characters for URI schemes (like underscores) or if you already have another handler for that scheme - so just use something else.

 When a custom scheme is used, AppAuth can be easily configured to capture all redirects using this custom scheme through a manifest placeholder: